By Tamara Kelly

 Are real or fake trees better for the planet?

-It’s estimated that artificial trees need to bed reused for at least 10 Christmases to keep its environmental impact lower than that of a real tree.
+Due to their synthetic nature, there is an element of concern, as with all plastics, about how good artificial trees are for the environment.
+It’s estimated that artificial trees need to be reused for at least 10 Christmases to keep its environmental impact lower than that of a real tree.